KD-TAO/DyCoke/README.md

 # DyCoke : **Dynamic Compression of Tokens for Fast Video Large Language Models**

-Keda Tao, Can Qin, Haoxuan You, Yang Sui, Huan Wang, "DyCoke 🥤Dynamic Compression of Tokens for Fast Video Large Language Models"
+Keda Tao, Can Qin, Haoxuan You, Yang Sui, Huan Wang*, "DyCoke 🥤Dynamic Compression of Tokens for Fast Video Large Language Models"
 #### 🔥🔥🔥 News

 - **2024-11-22:** This repo is released.